R0ckySu/MewtwoMegaEvo/README.md

 | length      | set the length of the noise signal for each channel                                                                      |
 | amplitude   | set the amplitude of the noise signal                                                                                    |
 | export_dir  | set the export path for the generated noise data                                                                         |

+### Matlab Scripts
+This software package also provide matlab tool functions to make data postprocessing easier.
+To use the matlab functions, we can add './Playground/MatlabFunctions/' into the matlab path environment.

+#### LoadMewtwoData()
+Since all of the data are saved in HDF5 format.
+This matlab function will allows us to load the data struct with a single line of the function call.
+For the job-sliced tasks, data are dumped in different files in the same folder.
+This function can also glue all the data from different hdf5 file all together and presented as single matlab struct.
+#### ParamSpan()
+One of the important feature of this software package is multi-parameter sweeping simulation.
+However, sometimes we need to span different parameters to different dimensions.
+ParamSpan() can span multiple 1D parameter lists into multidimensional parameter lists by meshgrid.
+For e.x., if we have 3 different parameter list, with length of M, N, K, need to be swept from different dimensions.
+ParamSpan is exporting 3 parameter list with same length of (M * N * K).
+We can replace the file names with the exported files in the sim_config.json to perform the multidimensional sweeping.
+String or numerical parameter lists are all accepted.